 Donald A. Guloien

-Donald Guloien is President and Chief Executive Officer of Manulife.
-A 35-year company veteran, he is a member of the Board of Directors and Chair of the Company’s Executive Committee.
+Donald Guloien is the Chief Executive Officer of Manulife.
+A 36-year company veteran, he is a member of the Board of Directors and Chair of the Company’s Executive Committee.

 Mr. Guloien is a Director of the Geneva Association, Vice Chairman of the Mayor of Shanghai's International Business Leaders' Advisory Council, a member of the Board of the Business Council of Canada, the Immediate Past Chair and a Director of the Canadian Life and Health Insurance Association, a Trustee of The Hospital for Sick Children, a Governor of Branksome Hall and a member of the Campaign Cabinet for United Way.
 He is also a member of the Ticker Club, the World Presidents' Organization, and has had a life-long involvement with the University of Toronto.

 Mr. Guloien has been named International Business Executive of the Year by the Canadian Chamber of Commerce, awarded The Queen Elizabeth II Diamond Jubilee medal, and received the Arbor Award for his contributions to the University of Toronto in various leadership capacities.
 He was ranked among the Highest Rated CEOs in Canada in Glassdoor.com’s 2015 and 2016 Employees’ Choice Awards, based on assessments by current and past employees.